 Convalescent Leave.
 Convalescent leave is an authorized absence normally for the minimal time needed to meet the medical needs for recuperation.
 Convalescent leave is not chargeable leave.
 Unit commanders normally approve convalescent leave based on recommendations by the medical treatment facility authority or the physician most familiar with the member's medical condition.
 When medical authorities determine a medical procedure is necessary, such as childbirth, and the member elects civilian medical care, with recommendation of the medical treatment facility, the commander may grant convalescent leave.
-Convalescent leave may also apply to paternal leave, spouse leave, and secondary caregiver leave, as applicable.
+Convalescent leave may be used in conjunction with caregiver leave.

 Emergency Leave.
 Emergency leave is chargeable leave granted for emergencies involving members of the immediate family.
 Unit commanders approve emergency leave and can delegate leave approval to no lower than the first sergeant for enlisted personnel.
 The official granting leave may request assistance from the military service activity nearest the location of the emergency or, when necessary, from the American Red Cross.
-The initial period of emergency leave is usually no more than 30 days with a possible 30 day extension with approval from the unit commander or first sergeant.
+The initial period of emergency leave is usually no more than 30 days with a possible 30-day extension with approval from the unit commander or first sergeant.
 Unit commanders should advise members to apply for a humanitarian or exceptional family member reassignment or hardship discharge if the leave period is more than 60 days.